UDC-GAC/MACVETH/README.md

 [![Build Status][travis-badge]][travis-link]
 [![codecov][codecov-badge]][codecov-link]

-## Multi-dimensional Array C-compiler VEctorization and Translation for HPC applications
+## Multi-dimensional Array C-compiler for VEctorizating Tensors in HPC

 Copyright (c) 2019-2020 the Colorado State University.

 Marcos Horro Varela (marcos.horro@udc.es)
-Louis-Noël Pouchet (pouchet@colostate.edu)
+Dr. Louis-Noël Pouchet (pouchet@colostate.edu)

 MACVETH is a source-to-source compiler from C/C++ codes to SIMD.
 It is platform or ISA and architecture dependent.

-MACVETH stands for Multi-Array C-compiler for VEctorization and Translation for High-performance computing.
+MACVETH stands for Multi-Array C-compiler for VEctorizating Tensors in HPC apps.
 Besides, Macbeth, tragedy written by William Shakespeare, represents the detrimental effects of human's narcissism and vanity when looking for the power for its own benefits.
 In contraposition, MACVETH is composed of many intermediate representations seeking for a common purpose: optmize vectorization.
 Last but not least, the first and last letter of the acronym stand for the name of the main author (Marcos Horro).